Review of approximations for the exchange-correlation energy in density-functional theory: Semilocal approximations for the exchange-correlation energy

 with $u_{\c}^{\sigma\sigma}(x_\sigma) = \gamma_{\c}^{\sigma\sigma} x_\sigma^2/(1+ \gamma_{\c}^{\sigma\sigma} x_\sigma^2)$.
 The parameters $\gamma_\x = 0.004$, $\gamma_{\c}^{\uparrow\downarrow}=0.006$, and $\gamma_{\c}^{\sigma\sigma}=0.2$, were roughly optimized on atomic exchange and correlation energies.
 The other parameters $c_{\x,i}$, $c_{\c,i}^{\uparrow\downarrow}$, $c_{\c,i}^{\sigma\sigma}$ for a polynomial degree $m=2$ in Eqs.~(\ref{gx}),~(\ref{gcud}), and~(\ref{gcss}) were optimized in the B97 hybrid functional in the presence of a fraction of HF exchange energy (see Section~\ref{sec:hybrid}).

-The Hamprecht-Cohen-Tozer-Handy (HCTC)~\cite{HamCohTozHan-JCP-98} exchange-correlation functional uses the same form as the B97-GGA exchange-correlation functional but with a polynomial degree $m=4$ and the parameters $c_{\x,i}$, $c_{\c,i}^{\uparrow\downarrow}$, $c_{\c,i}^{\sigma\sigma}$ were optimized without HF exchange a set of energetic properties (atomic total energies, ionization energies, atomization energies), nuclear gradients, and accurate exchange-correlation potentials.
+The Hamprecht--Cohen--Tozer--Handy (HCTC)~\cite{HamCohTozHan-JCP-98} exchange-correlation functional uses the same form as the B97-GGA exchange-correlation functional but with a polynomial degree $m=4$ and the parameters $c_{\x,i}$, $c_{\c,i}^{\uparrow\downarrow}$, $c_{\c,i}^{\sigma\sigma}$ were optimized without HF exchange a set of energetic properties (atomic total energies, ionization energies, atomization energies), nuclear gradients, and accurate exchange-correlation potentials.